-2018 Annual Security & Fire Safety Report
+2018 Annual Security and Safety Report

-" Campus Safety & Security: "A Shared Responsibility"
+Campus Safety & Security: "A Shared Responsibility"

-Campus safety and security at the University of Pennsylvania is a shared responsibility.
-Clearly, the best protection against campus crime is an aware, informed, alert campus community-students, faculty and staff who use reason and caution-along with a strong law-enforcement presence.
+Campus Safety and Security at Wharton | San Francisco is a shared responsibility.
+Clearly, the best protection against campus crime is an aware, informed, alert campus community.

-The vast majority of our students, faculty, staff and visitors do not experience crime at the University of Pennsylvania.
+The vast majority of our students, faculty, staff and visitors do not experience crime at the Wharton | San Francisco campus.
 However, despite our best efforts, crimes may occur.
-This information is provided because of our commitment to campus safety and security and in compliance with the federal law, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act), the Pennsylvania Uniform Crime Reporting Act (UCR, formerly known as the College and University Security Information Act) and the amendments to the VAWA (Violence Against Women Act) of March 7, 2013.
+This information is provided because of our commitment to campus safety and security and in compliance with the federal law, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act), and the amendments to the VAWA (Violence Against Women Act) of March 7, 2013.
 It is meant to be useful to you.
-If you have concerns, questions or comments about federal or state law requirements or Penn's compliance with these laws, please contact the office of the Vice President for Public Safety at (215) 898-7515.
+If you have concerns, questions or comments about federal or state law requirements or Penn's compliance with these laws, please contact the Vice President for Public Safety and Superintendent of Police at (215) 898-7515.
+You may also contact the Executive Director at Wharton | San Francisco, Brandon Lodriguss at 415-267-6356.